liushen0119/Compressive-Inference/README.md

 ## 6 Explanation of Our Results

-The data generated in Experiments 1-2 and fit_model are presented in dir：`result`.
+The data generated in Experiments 1-2 and fit_model are presented in dir：`result` (Coming soon).

 Our generated image is available in:

-Google Drive：------
+Google Drive：Coming soon

 Image naming rules：